AeroMAPS/AeroMAPS/docs/books/documentation_gui.md

 Concerning hydrogen production, four options are proposed: a current one which is mainly a mix between steam reformation of methane or the gasification of coal, two other ones based on steam reformation of methane only with or without carbon capture and storage (CCS), a last one based on electrolysis whose emission factor depends on electricity mix.
-Finally, the electricity mix can be assumed as more or less low-carbon, with a default option corresponding to the current value of emission factor (429 gCO<sub>2</sub>-eq/kWh).
-For each case, a transition profile to reach the final value of emission factor has been defined.
+Finally, the electric mix can be assumed as more or less low-carbon, with a default option corresponding to the current world grid electric mix (429 gCO<sub>2</sub>-eq/kWh).
+In addition to an illustrative option with high-carbon electricity (1100 gCO<sub>2</sub>-eq/kWh), two examples of grid electric mixes can be considered, assuming a transition for reaching medium- (240 gCO<sub>2</sub>-eq/kWh) or low-carbon (70 gCO<sub>2</sub>-eq/kWh) final mix by 2050.
+Moreover, a last option corresponds to dedicated electricity from renewable (20 gCO<sub>2</sub>-eq/kWh) from today.

 #### Climate & Energy